mx-psi/tfg/text/Mathematics/quantum_mechanics.md

 We will mostly use composite systems made out of qubits.
 The tensor product of $N$ qubits has a state space of $2^n$ dimension.
-We fix as a basis, the tensor product of the usual basis of each qubit
+We fix as a basis, the tensor product of the computational basis of each qubit
 $$\ket{a_1\dots a_n} \quad \text{ where } a_i \in \{0,1\}$$
 The basis is ordered in lexicographic order.